dasiasmith/Pour-Choices/README.md

 ## Usage

-Confirm all dependecies are installed in running locally and use command `npm run develop` to run.
+Confirm all dependecies are installed in running locally and use command `npm run develop` to run.<br>
 The deployed application is : https://dry-escarpment-27144.herokuapp.com/ <br>
 ![start](/client/src/assets/start.png)
 ![login](/client/src/assets/login.png)